elseawhy/lazy/README.md

 Put this in your `.bashrc`

-    # 1. Define your editor!
-(The script uses this to dynamically name the wrapper function)
+    # 1. Define your editor: nvim, emacs, micro, nano, etc.
-    # This works with nvim, emacs, micro, nano, etc.
+    # Don't export!
+The script does it for you.
-    export EDITOR=nvim
+    EDITOR=nvim

     # 2. Source the script
     . /path/to/lazy